 The crew of the Defiant is on a planetary survey in the Gamma Quadrant when a Dominion Warship crashes.
 The wreckage would be of great importance to the Federation, but the Dominion arrive before it can be salvaged.

 The Ship is a fairly tense episode, most of it being a standoff between the DS9 crew and the Dominion.
 It suffers from a few Star Trek cliches, such as the new characters that are just around to die.
-The episode also has a very Star Trek-y lesson morale at the end, which it may or may not have earned.
+The episode also has a very Star Trek-y moral at the end, which it may or may not have earned.
 Certainly worth a watch, but it is non-essential to the overall story.

 5×10 Rapture (Expanded)